kwabenasapong/openpl/blog/getting-closer-to-openlp-30.rst

 -----------------------------

-The thing is that it requires time to do development, and as volunteers, time is a scarce resource when you have full-time jobs and familiies.
+The thing is that it requires time to do development, and as volunteers, time is a scarce resource when you have full-time jobs and families.
 In fact, within the last year, 3 of the 4 core developers have been blessed with babies, which means even less time for OpenLP development.

 Another reason for the long wait is that we might have been a bit too ambitious with this release.